frutiger/bdemeta/README.md

 executor is specified with the `-e` flag, that is invoked instead, supplying the test driver and test case as trailing arguments.
 The status codes from the custom executor must match the rules described in the previous paragraph.

+By default, up to 100 cases will be run per test driver.
+This can be modified by specifiying the number of desired cases with the `-m` flag.

 ## License